redaGit/satelliteIXR/README.md

 - Configure and enable the satellite on the host (the examples are on the following slides).
 - Configure and enable the satellite uplinks (breakout, RS-FEC, and admin status enabled) and establish   the port-topology for the uplink-to-host port (the examples are on the following slides).

-# 2. esat ports in VPRN as SAP.
+# 2. esat ports in VPRN as SAP

 # 3. Logging and Alarms of Satellite and esat ports

-# 4. Qos – Buffer Allocation with various shaping rates.
+# 4. Qos – Buffer Allocation with various shaping rates

 # 5. Qos - Shaping of esat ports

-# 6. Qos - ACL Egress FC Classification.
+# 6. Qos - ACL Egress FC Classification

 # 7. Qos - Scheduling Traffic correctly